Khumbu Region: Trekking, Tourism, and the Iconic Glacier

 Essential Travel Tips

-- Altitude Preparation: Acclimatize properly with gradual ascent.
+Altitude Preparation: Acclimatize properly with a gradual ascent.
 Include rest days in Namche Bazaar and Dingboche.

-- Clothing: Dress in layers: base layers, insulating mid-layer, waterproof outer shell.
-Quality down jacket essential for higher altitudes.
+Clothing: Dress in layers: base layers, insulating mid-layer, waterproof outer shell.
+A quality down jacket essential for higher altitudes.

-- Budget: Carry sufficient cash in Nepali rupees; ATMs unavailable above Lukla.
+Budget: Carry sufficient cash in Nepali rupees; ATMs are unavailable above Lukla.

 Bonus Tips